RichardOtter/Genealogy-scripts/README.md

 ## NOT RELEASED

-### RM -Lump misc sources
+### Lump sources

 I started in TMG as splitting all sources.
 Now in RM, I am lumping the sources for which it makes sense to me.
-So far, Find_a_Grave, Census and Social Security SSDI, and all Ancestry collections.
+So far, Find_a_Grave, Census and Social Security SSDI, newspaper articles, and all Ancestry collections.
 These scripts do that.
 They will need modification for your circumstances.
 These are not released and require Python development to run.

 ## Non Python

-### RM -Maintenance SQL
+### Maintenance SQL

 Consists of a SQL command file containing SQL updates that fix reoccurring problems in my database caused by user errors during data entry.